 Purpose

-• To obtain psychological counseling or mental health services related to an experience of crime or abuse.
+- To seek, obtain, or assist a family member to seek or obtain psychological counseling or mental health services related to an experience of a qualifying act of violence.

-• To obtain or attempt to obtain relief (including a temporary restraining order, restraining order or other injunctive relief) to help ensure the health, safety or welfare of the victim or child.
+- To obtain or attempt to obtain relief for themselves or a family member (including a temporary restraining order, restraining order, or other injunctive relief) to help ensure the health, safety or welfare of the victim or family member of the victim.

-To participate in safety planning and to take other actions to increase safety from future crime or abuse, including temporary or permanent relocation.
+- To participate in safety planning or take other actions to increase safety from future qualifying acts of violence.

 Policy